July 2020 Release of Adobe XD: Social Media Artboards, Folders for Cloud Documents, and More

+For the latest updates, see the October 2020 release of Adobe XD.
 Following a major release last month, which introduced Stacks, Scroll Groups, Design Tokens, and more, our team continues to deliver new capabilities to help you design amazing experiences with Adobe XD.
 This month, we’re introducing new preset artboard sizes for social media platforms, a new way to organize your cloud documents, and a new way to learn the ins and outs of XD.
 We’re also showcasing one of our favorite new plugins: Quick Mockup.

 Design social media graphics with Adobe XD